ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_network_info_module.rst

 Synopsis
 --------
-- Returns information about at most 1000 visible (subject to permission checks) networks in vCenter matching the {@link FilterSpec}.
+- Returns information about at most 1000 visible (subject to permission checks) networks in vCenter matching the Network.FilterSpec.